pce/pce.github.io/_posts/2021-04-19-Concurrency.md

 ## proccess and threads

-A process (also called a task) is controlled by the OS and manged by the Scheduler (A common "interrupting scheduler" switches between active proceses).
+A process (also called a task) is controlled by the operating system and managed by the scheduler (A common "interrupting scheduler" switches between active process).
-A Process passes through one of these defined states:
+A process goes through one of the following defined states:

-- 1. created or new (initial state in the process life cycle)
+1. created or new (initial state in the process life cycle)
-- 2. ready (process is loaded into main memory and waits in a queue to get assigned by the processor or scheduler)
+2. ready (process is loaded into main memory and waits in a queue to be allocated by the processor or scheduler)
-- 3. running (is selected for execution)
+3. running (selected for execution)
-- 4. block or wait (waits for an event, such as I/O)
+4. block or wait (waiting for an event, e.g. I/O)
-- 5. completion or termination (completed or explicit killed, may remain as a zombie till its lifetime ends)
+5. completion or termination (completed or explicitly terminated, may remain as a zombie until the end of its life)
-- 6. suspend ready (swapped out of main memory from ready state)
+6. suspend ready (is swapped out of the main memory from the ready state)
-- 7. suspend blocked or wait (a blocked process swapped out from main memory)
+7. suspend blocked or wait (a blocked process that is swapped out of main memory)

-Operations are Creation, Scheduling, Execution and Deleting/Killing.
+Operations are create, schedule, execute and delete/kill.

 ## threads

-The OS supports a more resource-friendly way of realizing concurrent operations: the threads.
+The operating system supports a more resource-efficient way of performing concurrent operations: threads.
-Threads allow multiple functions to execute concurrently within a process.
+Threads allow multiple functions to be executed simultaneously within a process.

-Life Cycle of a thread
+Life cycle of a thread

 - new (created and not yet started)
-- runnable (runs or is ready to run, it is the responsibility of the thread scheduler to assign CPU time to the thread)
+- runnable (running or ready to run, it is the responsibility of the thread scheduler to allocate CPU time to the thread)
-- blocked (inactive in blocked or wating state)
+- blocked (inactive in blocked or waiting state)

 <!-- // In C++ there are POSIX threads and since C++11 thread. -->

 ### concurrency

-A parallel path of execution, which runs concurrently with the main program is asynchronous.
+A parallel execution path that runs in parallel with the main program is asynchronous.
-Data Access from all the threads must be consistent.
+Data access from all threads must be consistent.

-A c++11 `thread` is launched and waits to finish by join.
+A C++11 `thread` is started and waits to be terminated by join.

-Running a single thread
+#### Running a single thread
 ```c++
 #include <iostream>
 #include <thread>